bruce414/food_inspection/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Mission Statement:
+A storage tracker designed to improve responsible household consumption of food items.

+This project will require;
+- A timer program
+- A document scanning interface (for receipts)
+- A database for regional supermarket items
+- Basic encyclopedia for food items